jkent/pybot/README.md

 For reload and unload, the "bang" means force.
 Use with caution.

 #### song

-Choose a random song from the text file "tunes" in the data directory.
+Choose a random song from the text file "songs" in the data directory.

-    !Song
-    !song

-Bot will reply in any channel it is joined to or Private Message.
+    ![Ss]ong

 #### twitter